-This online training is a fully updated, improved, and consolidated from our outdated book: Java/JEE Job Interview Companion (Sold 35,000+ copies) via Amazon.com.
+This online training is an improved and enhanced from our outdated book: Java/JEE Job Interview Companion (Sold 35,000+ copies) via Amazon.com.

 I am Naidu, I have 4 years of experience in java/Java EE.
 Few months back i started attending interviews and brought you book “Core Java Career essentials” and gone through most of the questions.
 I have cracked more than 10 companies and now i have joined Product based company.
 I felt very happy and thought of writing a mail to you and you help in the form of blog and book. — Naidu M